jkowens/magento-jobqueue/README.md

     $job->setName('Order# 12345')
       ->performImmediate();

-To have the job put on a queue other than the default one, performImmediate takes a string value for the name of the retry queue.
+To put the job on a queue other than the default one, performImmediate takes an optional string value for the name of the retry queue.

 ###Running Jobs